Computational Social Dynamics Lab

 iRiS lab researchers and educators are interested in, and are actively working on various sub-topics areas of IR, which include adaptive and interactive information retrieval, cross-language information retrieval, digital library, information seeking on the Web and in traditional library settings, interface and visualization, and multimedia indexing and retrieval.
 The goal of the iRiS Lab is to develop effective, efficient and friendly tools for people to access large, distributed, and heterogeneous information collections.
 Lead faculty member: Daqing He.

 Laboratory for Education and Research on Security Assured Information Systems (LERSAIS)

 The Laboratory for Education and Research on Security Assured Information Systems (LERSAIS) provides a framework for long-term goals of (1) establishing a premier research program that focuses on the diverse problems related to security and survivable information systems, networks, and infrastructures, and (2) developing and supporting high quality education in security and information assurance.
 The University of Pittsburgh has been designated as a National Center of Academic Excellence in Information Assurance Education since 2004 jointly by the US National Security Agency (NSA) and the Department of Homeland Security (DHS).
 LERSAIS is Pitt’s representative CAE, and it has also been designated as CAE-Research.
-Lead Faculty Members: Amy Babay, James Joshi, Prashant Krishnamurthy, Balaji Palanisamy, David Tipper.
+Lead Faculty Members: Amy Babay, Ahmed Ibrahim, James Joshi, Prashant Krishnamurthy, Balaji Palanisamy, David Tipper.